Icepenguins101/charms-bar-port/README.md

 4. That’s it.
 It’ll immediately disable the Charms Bar hot corners.
 You do not need to log off or restart the system.
 <br />
 <br />
-Q: Is this safe to use?
+Q: Is this safe to use?<br />
 A: Yes, it should be.
 Any antivirus programs complaining should be registered as a false positive.
 <br />
 <br />
-Q: Why are the animations stiff?
+Q: Why are the animations stiff?<br />
 A: I'm new to C#, so the animations may not match.
 Again, if anyone wants to have their go at improving this, then ask me, and I'll send a Google Drive link for you to improve upon.
 <br />
 <br />
 Q: I'm trying to ALT+F4 the program but it won't let me.
-Why?
+Why?<br />
 A: This is to fix a crashing issue.
 If you want to close the program use Task Manager instead.
 <br />
 <br />
 Q: I have found a bug.
-Can you fix it?
+Can you fix it?<br />
 A: Report the problem under <a href="https://github.com/Icepenguins101/charms-bar-port/issues">the issues category</a>.